haonanwang628/haonanwang628.github.io/_pages/includes/intro.md

   I received  ***my B.S. degree in Information and Computer Science, and Mathematics*** from [Liaoning Technology University](https://en.lntu.edu.cn/) in the 2023 Spring.
   During my undergrad study, I spent time at the Institute of Mathematics and Systems Science and the Institute of Machine Learning and Data Mining, where I was advised by [Prof. Wei Liu](https://www.researchgate.net/profile/Wei-Liu-523) and [Prof.Yu Zhang](https://www.researchgate.net/profile/Yu-Zhang-264) works in Multivariate Statistical Analysis, Machine Learning, Reinforcement Learning, Informatics Theory, Numerical Analysis, and Math Modeling and Optimization Algorithms.
 - <span style=" color:#228B22; font-weight: bold;"> Another activity: </span>\

+  I am an **External Research Collaborator** with [EACON](https://www.eacon.com/), focusing on **AI agent reasoning and intelligent agent systems**.

-  - I am also a **Co-founder** of ***SpringTeng AI***, a startup and community based in the China National University Science Park.
-This community focuses on developing AI data analysis systems, Software Patents Apps for industry technologies, and collaborating with companies such as EACON Driverless and the Chinese Ming Group.
+  I am also a **Co-founder** of ***SpringTeng AI***, a startup and community based in the China National University Science Park.
+This community focuses on developing AI data analysis systems, Software Patents Apps for industrial technologies, and collaborating with companies such as EACON Driverless and the Chinese Ming Group.

 # 🤔 Research interest
 My research broadly focuses on **LLM Agent Reasoning and Evaluation** to build language-model agents that can reason, collaborate, and evaluate their decisions more reliably.